The drinking age in Turkey: 5 things you need to know

 According to the Turkish Statistical Institute, 74% of the population has never consumed any alcohol.

-During this important time, tourists should be aware that drinking alcohol is not allowed by law.
+During the holy month of Ramadan, tourists should be aware that the sale and consumption of alcohol are not allowed by law.
 You will see this in a more obvious way the further you get away from tourist areas.

 However, if you find yourself in a tourist-friendly city during Ramadan, there are plenty of activities and attractions to experience without alcohol.

-Regardless of religious beliefs, tourists should exercise caution when discussing alcohol with locals and remember to always respect and follow local customs when traveling.
+Regardless of religious beliefs, tourists should exercise caution when discussing alcohol with locals and remember to always respect and follow local customs when traveling in Turkey.

-You can drink alcohol in Turkey.
-The drinking age Turkey has established is 18.
-While it is illegal to drink publically, it is acceptable to drink at parks and beaches.
+Yes, you can drink alcohol in Turkey.
+The legal drinking age in Turkey is 18.
+While it is illegal to generally have an open container on the streets, it is acceptable to drink at parks and beaches.

 What types of drinks are available in Turkey?